carlnordenfelt/aws-cloudformation-simple-cli/README.md

 The local configuration file describes all CloudFormation request parameters.
 It expects either at least one environment to be defined or a default configuration set.

-If an environment is provided and there is a default config st, any settings not defined under the environment will be merged with the default set.
-The environment setting takes precedence.
+If an environment is provided and there is a default config, any settings not defined under the environment will be merged with the default set.
+The environment settings takes precedence.

 ### Example